32olaa/reward-scope/README.md

 ## Why This Matters

-Reward hacking is annoying, and potentially dangerous.
+Reward hacking is annoying and can quickly become dangerous.
 [Anthropic's November 2025 research](https://www.anthropic.com/research/emergent-misalignment-reward-hacking) found that when models learn to exploit reward functions, they also start exhibiting:

 - **Alignment faking** (50% of responses)
 - **AI safety research sabotage** (12% rate)
 - **Deception and malicious goal reasoning**

-These behaviors emerged *without being trained*—they generalized from reward hacking.
+These behaviors emerged without training, generalizing from instances of reward hacking.
 RewardScope catches the hacking early, before it spreads.

 ## Features